 The idea for the Kentucky Derby came from the Epsom Derby, which had been running in England since 1780.
 Based on the Epsom, the Kentucky Derby was designated as a race for three-year-old horses, originally run at the Epsom distance of 1 1/2 miles.
 After a few years this was shortened to 1 1/4 miles, as it remains today.
-The race happens on Saturday, May 4, 2024 and draws a field of up to 20 3-year-old Thoroughbreds.
+The race happens on Saturday, May 3, 2025, and features 20 of the best three-year-olds in America.

 Over the past 100 years, the Kentucky Derby has also gained prominence as the first leg in the US Triple Crown of racing, which also includes the Preakness Stakes and the Belmont Stakes.
 Since the first Triple Crown winner in 1919, only 12 other horses have accomplished the feat.

-As of 2019, the Kentucky Derby will offer a total purse of $2 million, with $1.4 million going to the winner.
-The winning horse also recieves a blanket of roses, thus the race is often referred to as “The Run for the Roses.”
+The purse of the Kentucky Derby was raised to a colossal $5 million in 2024, and remains at that level.
+The winning horse also receives a blanket of roses, thus the race is often referred to as “The Run for the Roses.”
 It is often also called “The Greatest Two Minutes in Sports” since it takes the horses roughly two minutes to run the race.
 Between this race and the Kentucky Oaks for the fillies one day earlier, this is a great betting season at Churchill Downs.

 Kentucky Derby Future Bets